How Will Your Financial Picture Look After Separation?

 - Contributions of one spouse toward child care and homemaking

-Alimony can be temporary, during the course of the divorce itself, or it can last longer, either temporarily or permanently.
-If one spouse had an affair that led to the breakdown of the marriage, alimony may not be an option.
-And alimony payments can change if one party’s circumstances change significantly.
-Each case is different; attorney Martin A. Tetreault can evaluate your particular situation and provide you with perspective about what might be possible given your resources and goals.
+Temporary alimony (called post-separation support) can be awarded shortly after separation, but typically lasts only until alimony is determined.
+Alimony payments can last for a fixed period of time, or permanently.
+Under certain circumstances, alimony payments can be modified if one or both party’s circumstances change significantly.
+Each case is different and attorney Martin A. Tetreault can evaluate your particular situation and provide you with perspective about what might be possible given your resources and goals.

 Call Today To Protect Your Financial Future

-Take the first step toward securing your financial future in the wake of a divorce.
-Call Martin A. Tetreault, P.A., at 919-912-2270 or use our online contact form to get in touch and schedule a consultation with an experienced family law lawyer who is ready to look out for your best interests.
+Take the first step toward securing your financial future.
+Call our Smithfield office at 919-912-2270 or use our online contact form to get in touch and schedule a consultation with an experienced family law attorney who is ready to look out for your best interests.